Alberto Paracchini, CEO of Byline Bank, named to Kemper's Board of Directors

 MORE IN THIS SECTION

-One of the main specialized insurers in the country recently introduced a new member of its Board of Directors, who will also be part of the Audit and Risk Committees.
+Kemper, one of the main specialized insurers in the country, recently introduced Puerto Rican finance executive Alberto Paracchini as a new member of its Board of Directors, who will also be part of the Audit and Risk Committees.

 Joseph P. Lacher Jr., president, CEO and chairman, noted: